datc7/REST-Endpoint/README.md

 REST endpoint designed with the functionality of returning randomly generated numbers to the user.
 The endpoint allows for 2 methods of generation:

     1. Parabola - Gives a list of numbers with a higher ratio to the middle point
-    2. Traditional Randomly Generated - Returns a list of completely random numbers
+    2. Traditional - Returns a list of completely random numbers